jocalao001/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 ### 3. I do not fear computers.
 I fear the lack of them:
        Write a function that prints a string, followed by a new line, to stdout.

-###-0.
-98 Battery st:
+### 4. I can only go one way.
+I've not got a reverse gear:
-       Write a function that takes a pointer to an int as parameter and updates the value it points to to 98.
+       Write a function that prints a string, in reverse, followed by a new line.

-###-0.
-98 Battery st:
+### 5. A good engineer thinks in reverse and asks himself about the stylistic consequences of the components and systems he proposes:
-       Write a function that takes a pointer to an int as parameter and updates the value it points to to 98.
+       Write a function that reverses a string.

 ###-0.
 98 Battery st:
        Write a function that takes a pointer to an int as parameter and updates the value it points to to 98.